Wheelies/MarkdownLog/README.md

 Tables
 ------

-This is how a table is built from a List of objects:
+A table can be built from a List of objects:

 ```csharp
 var data = new[]